kelwilson/kelwilson-portfolio/README.md

 ## Acknowledgments

-- A big thanks to Losalini for hekping out with the javascript implimentations on the project.
+- Losalini, Edith, Rejoice, Mohammed
-- Inspiration
+- getting support from the above mention people really gave me the inspiration to complete these project.
 - etc

 ## 📝 License